Helen Worboys

+Early life and career

 Worboys has lived in the Feilding area since the age of 10.
 Before entering local government she was a farmer and manager of development agency Feilding Promotion.
 She still farms at Mount Biggs, where she currently resides.

+Mayoral career

 In October 2016 Worboys was elected Mayor of Manawatu, defeating incumbent Margaret Kouvelis.
 She was re-elected in 2019.

+In October 2022, Worboys was re-elected for a third term, winning 5,080 votes.
+As chair of "Communities 4 Local Democracy – He hapori mō te Manapori," she campaigned against the New Zealand Government's controversial Three Waters reform programme.
+She made the decision to not stand for re-election in 2025, and was succeeded by Michael Ford in October 2025.